 Dr. Ruth Schorn, LL.M.

-Ruth Schorn has been Chief Compliance Officer and Head of Corporate Compliance of the KION Group in Wiesbaden since March 2015.
-After studying law in Cologne and two years of study in Paris, she worked for 13 years in various functions for the energy utility RWE, including 5 years as a political consultant in Brussels, later as Head of National Policy and most recently several years as Chief Compliance Officer with responsibility for the entire RWE Group.
+Ruth Schorn has been Chief Compliance Officer and Senior Vice President Corporate Compliance of the KION Group in Frankfurt since March 2015.
+Since the end of 2018 she has been Chairman of the Supervisory Boards of Linde Material Handling GmbH in Aschaffenburg and STILL GmbH, Hamburg, both subsidiaries of KION Group AG.
+After studying law in Cologne and studying law in Paris for two years, she spent 13 years in various functions for the energy supplier RWE, including 5 years as a political advisor in Brussels, later as Head of National Policy and finally several years as Chief Compliance Officer with responsibility for the entire RWE Group.

 Dr. Stephan Bühler

 Dr. Stephan Bühler has been General Counsel of SGL Carbon in Wiesbaden since July 1, 2013.

 He was also appointed Chief Compliance Officer on May 1, 2014.
 On June 1, 2013, after 21 years with Siemens AG, he joined SGL.